CLSherrod/clsherrod.github.io/_pages/now.md

 ## What I’m Focused On

-I’m finishing [_Unplug: The 4-Step Plan_](/courses/unplug/), my course on reducing EMF exposure and rebuilding daily life around clearer choices and better health.
+I’m sharing [_Unplug_](/courses/unplug/), my course on reducing unnecessary everyday EMF exposure and rebuilding daily life around clearer choices and better health.

 ## What I’m Making